Stock market today: Wall Street breaks records as Reddit soars in its stock market debut, Apple follows suit - ExBulletin

 The Chinese government has announced new measures to support its economy.

-The Swiss National Bank announced that it was reducing its key interest rate, a surprise decision that made Switzerland the first major financial center to announce a cut in recent months.
-The Bank of England kept its main interest rate unchanged at its highest level in 16 years and avoided signaling when it might start cutting it, even as inflation fell sharply.
+The Swiss National Bank Switzerland has announced a reduction in its key rate, a surprise decision which makes Switzerland the first major financial center to announce a reduction in recent months.
+The Bank of England The country has kept its main interest rate unchanged at a 16-year high and avoided signaling when it might start cutting it, even as inflation has fallen sharply.

 |